End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Abstract

 \section{Abstract}

-Cone Beam CT (CBCT) is a crucial imaging modality in many fields in medicine.
-However, its potential is not fully utilized due to the generally lower imaging quality than conventional CT, and accurate reconstructions are still a challenging task.
-Reconstruction methods relying on deep learning have attracted a lot of attention recently due to their promising performance for a variety of medical imaging modalities.
-There are, however, issues that preclude direct application of such methods to CBCT in practice.
-Firstly, deep learning reconstruction methods become prohibitively memory expensive when working with fully 3D data such as CBCT.
-Secondly, deep learning reconstruction methods are widely criticised for being trained and evaluated on data from a specific region of interest such as thorax, raising concerns about generalization to other organs.
-In this work, we aim to address these shortcomings and propose LIRE: a fully learned, partially invertible primal-dual iterative scheme for Cone Beam CT reconstruction.
-We drastically reduce memory footprint of the network without sacrificing expressive power by combining reversible residual primal-dual blocks together with patch-wise computations inside the blocks, which allows us to train using clinically-relevant resolutions and projection counts on current consumer hardware.
-The models are trained on thorax CT scans and tested using both thorax CT and head \& neck CT data.
-We demonstrate that LIRE outperforms the classical methods and the deep learning baseline on both test sets.
+{\bf Background:} Cone Beam CT (CBCT) plays an important role in many medical fields nowadays.
+Unfortunately, the potential of this imaging modality is hampered by lower image quality compared to the conventional CT, and producing accurate reconstructions remains challenging.
+A lot of recent research has been directed towards reconstruction methods relying on deep learning, which have shown great promise for various imaging modalities.
+However, practical application of deep learning to CBCT reconstruction is complicated by several issues, such as exceedingly high memory costs of deep learning methods when working with fully 3D data.
+Additionally, deep learning methods proposed in the literature are often trained and evaluated only on data from a specific region of interest, thus raising concerns about possible lack of generalization to other regions. \\ {\bf Purpose:} In this work, we aim to address these limitations and propose LIRE: a learned invertible primal-dual iterative scheme for Cone Beam CT reconstruction. \\ {\bf Methods:} LIRE is a learned invertible primal-dual iterative scheme for Cone Beam CT reconstruction, wherein we employ a U-Net architecture in each primal block and a residual CNN architecture in each dual block.
+Memory requirements of the network are substantially reduced while preserving its expressive power through a combination of invertible residual primal-dual blocks and patch-wise computations inside each of the blocks during both forward and backward pass.
+These techniques enable us to train on data with isotropic 2mm voxel spacing, clinically-relevant projection count and detector panel resolution on current hardware with 24 GB VRAM. \\ {\bf Results:} Two LIRE models for small and for large Field-of-View setting were trained and validated on a set of 260 + 22 thorax CT scans and tested using a set of 142 thorax CT scans plus an out-of-distribution dataset of 79 head \& neck CT scans.
+For both settings, our method surpasses the classical methods and the deep learning baselines on both test sets.
+On the thorax CT set, our method achieves PSNR of 33.84 $\pm$ 2.28 for the small FoV setting and 35.14 $\pm$ 2.69 for the large FoV setting; U-Net baseline achieves PSNR of 33.08 $\pm$ 1.75 and 34.29 $\pm$ 2.71 respectively.
+On the head \& neck CT set, our method achieves PSNR of 39.35 $\pm$ 1.75 for the small FoV setting and 41.21 $\pm$ 1.41 for the large FoV setting; U-Net baseline achieves PSNR of 33.08 $\pm$ 1.75 and 34.29 $\pm$ 2.71 respectively.
+Additionally, we demonstrate that LIRE can be finetuned to reconstruct high-resolution CBCT data with the same geometry but 1mm voxel spacing and higher detector panel resolution, where it outperforms the U-Net baseline as well.\\ {\bf Conclusions:} Learned invertible primal-dual schemes with additional memory optimizations can be trained to reconstruct CBCT volumes directly from the projection data with clinically-relevant geometry and resolution.
+Such methods can offer better reconstruction quality and generalization compared to classical deep learning baselines. \\